devSabz404/cashu-js/README.md

 ### Running and testing the client

-Tou need a Cashu mint for testing.
+You need a Cashu mint for testing.
 If you don't already have one, follow the instructions below to set one up.
 Then we will run the JS code in this repo.

 ##### Set up a mint
 Install the [Cashu Python mint](https://github.com/cashubtc/cashu) and run the server on `localhost:3338`.
 Don't be afraid.
 This is a quick an easy process if you follow the instructions carefully.